mohitpai/journey-optimizer.en/help/using/building-journeys/read-audience.md

 * Experience event field groups can not be used in journeys starting with a Read audience, an Audience qualification or a business event activity.

+* As a best practice, we recommend you only use batch audiences in a **Read audience** activity.
+This will provide reliable and consistent count for the audiences used in a journey.
+Read audience is designed for batch use cases.
+If your use case needs real time data please use **[Audience qualification](audience-qualification-events.md)** activity.

 * For now, the use of audiences [imported from a CSV file](https://experienceleague.adobe.com/docs/experience-platform/segmentation/ui/overview.html#import-audience) or resulting from [composition workflows](../audience/get-started-audience-orchestration.md) into journeys is available as a private beta.
 For more information, contact your Adobe representative.

 ## Configure the activity {#configuring-segment-trigger-activity}